 - Search and rescue workers (under a county sheriff's supervision)1

 NRS 41.500 does not protect people from civil liability if they are "grossly negligent" when rendering aid to a victim.
-Gross negligence is not a mere lapse of judgment like simple negligence in Nevada; instead, it is reckless or deliberate misconduct.
+Gross negligence is not a mere lapse of judgment like simple negligence.
+Instead, it is reckless or deliberate misconduct.

 Example: Jake sees a bike ram into a pedestrian.
 The pedestrian falls down on the road bruised.
 Jake wants to get the pedestrian out of traffic.
 But he does not carefully carry the pedestrian away.
 Instead, Jake grabs the pedestrian by the legs and swings him onto the sidewalk.
 This causes the pedestrian to sustain a broken leg.

 If the pedestrian sues Jake, NRS 41.500 will not protect him.
 Jake's act of handling the pedestrian like a rag doll is gross negligence.
 Therefore, Jake was not acting as a good Samaritan.

-NRS 41.500 also does not protect people from liability if they caused the victim's injury to begin with.
+NRS 41.500 also does not immunize people who caused the victim's initial injury.
 If the bicyclist in the above example carefully carried Jake away from traffic, the bicyclist could still be sued.
 He was the one who ran into and injured the pedestrian.

 Finally, NRS 41.500 does not protect people from liability who have a duty to give aid in the first place.
 A good Samaritan is someone who renders aid even though he/she has no legal duty to do so.
 Examples of people with a duty to render aid include:

 - Innkeepers helping an injured guest on their property;

 - Daycare workers helping an injured child in their care; and

 - Drivers who hit a pedestrian

 Furthermore, people with a duty to render aid are held to a higher standard than good Samaritans.
-Whereas good Samaritans may not be liable for their innocent mistakes (simple negligence), people with a duty to render aid are liable for their mistakes.2
+Good Samaritans may not be liable for their innocent mistakes (simple negligence).
+But people with a duty to render aid are liable for their mistakes.2

 People who administer CPR (cardiopulmonary resuscitation) in good faith and outside the scope of their job are protected from liability if: